SOFTENG-310-OneMed1a/OneMed1a_App/CONTRIBUTING.md

    ### Frontend setup
    - Install Node.js version 18 +

+   ### IDE Extensions
+   - Install SonarQube extension

+   ### API Keys
+   - Make sure to put all the API keys in onemed1a-backend/src/main/resources/application.properties

-   Once you have installed all the required software, first run the database through docker
+   Once you have installed all the required software, first run the database through docker in the root folder

    ```shell
       docker compose up -d